 GPG-서명된 꾸러미로 보안 꾸러미 관리

 DNF provides secure package management by enabling GPG (Gnu Privacy Guard; also known as GnuPG) signature verification on GPG-signed packages to be turned on for all package repositories (package sources), or for individual repositories.
 When signature verification is enabled, DNF will refuse to install any packages not GPG-signed with the correct key for that repository.
 This means that you can trust that the RPM packages you download and install on your system are from a trusted source, such as The Fedora Project, and were not modified during transfer.
-See DNF.adoc#sec-Configuring_DNF_and_DNF_Repositories for details on enabling signature-checking with DNF, or Checking Package Signatures for information on working with and verifying GPG-signed RPM packages in general.
+See Configuring DNF and DNF Repositories for details on enabling signature-checking with DNF, or Checking Package Signatures for information on working with and verifying GPG-signed RPM packages in general.

 DNF also enables you to easily set up your own repositories of RPM packages for download and installation on other machines.

 Learning DNF is a worthwhile investment because it is often the fastest way to perform system administration tasks, and it provides capabilities beyond those provided by the PackageKit graphical package management tools.

 You must have superuser privileges in order to use the dnf command to install, update or remove packages on your system.
 All examples in this chapter assume that you have already obtained superuser privileges by using either the su or sudo command.

 The quickest way to check for updates is to attempt to install any available updates by using the dnf upgrade command as follows:

 ~]# dnf upgrade Last metadata expiration check performed 1:24:32 ago on Thu May 14 23:23:51 2015.
 Dependencies resolved.
 Nothing to do.
 Complete!

 Note that dnf upgrade installs only those updates that can be installed.
 If a package cannot be updated, because of dependency problems for example, it is skipped.